Sjeng : NK2001 games

 Both programs out of book now.
 This was one of the longest booklines in the

 tournament.
-White has a fine position, and black has some counterplay on the
+White has a fine position, and black has some counterplay on

 kingside.